Mary Taylor (Coronation Street): Storylines

-Mary became familiar with Norris Cole (Malcolm Hebden) after repeatedly beating him at competitions.
-They met up in November 2008 and Mary was instantly taken with Norris.
-As they starting spending time together, Mary told Norris that she cared for her invalid mother and used the competitions as a way of escape.
-Although shy around most people, Mary was happier in Norris's company, although her boundless enthusiasm was often met with bemusement by the more cynical Norris.
-Mary also spent Christmas with him and Emily Bishop (Eileen Derbyshire).
+Mary becomes familiar with Norris Cole (Malcolm Hebden) after repeatedly beating him in competitions.
+They meet up in November 2008, and Mary was instantly taken with Norris.
+As they starting spending time together, Mary tells Norris that she cares for her invalid mother, and uses the competitions as a way of escape.
+Although shy around most people, Mary is happier in Norris's company, although her boundless enthusiasm is often met with bemusement by the more cynical Norris.
+Mary also spends Christmas with him and Emily Bishop (Eileen Derbyshire).

-Mary and Norris won a holiday in the Bronte Country, and Norris agreed to go with Mary when Rita Sullivan (Barbara Knox) offered to look after The Kabin.
-When they arrived at their house, Mary began to enjoy herself, spending most of the days entering competitions, but Norris rebuffed her attempts to get cozy and soon made plans to spend time away from the cottage and phoned Rita to complain about Mary.
-To keep Norris under control, Mary cut the phone lines and told Norris the motor home wouldn't start, so they couldn't go anywhere.
-Mary found Norris had run off and went looking for him in the motor home.
-He sprained his ankle while running away, and was forced to return so that Mary could take care of him.
-Upon their return, Mary suggested that they get married, and was relieved when Norris didn't immediately say no. The next day, Norris overheard Mary talking to her mother and phoned the police, as he was convinced that Mary was mad and that Mary was going to kill him like she killed her mother.
-The police arrived and brought them both to the station, but Mary was released without charge as there was no evidence of foul play at the cottage, and Mary's mother was actually still alive, as Mary confessed to Norris after visiting him.
-Norris refused to listen to Mary and rejected her attempts to speak to him thereafter, having been deeply disturbed by his ordeal at the cottage.
-Mary persisted with her attempts to stay in Norris's life and they become friends.
+Mary and Norris win a holiday in the Bronte Country, and Norris agrees to go with Mary, when Rita Sullivan (Barbara Knox) offers to look after The Kabin.
+When they arrive at their house, Mary begins to enjoy herself, spending most of the days entering competitions, but Norris rebuffs her attempts to get cozy and soon makes plans to spend time away from the cottage, and phones Rita to complain about Mary.
+To keep Norris under control, Mary cuts the phone lines and tells Norris the motor home won't start, so they can't go anywhere.
+Mary finds Norris has run off and goes looking for him in the motor home.
+He sprains his ankle while running away, and is forced to return so that Mary can take care of him.
+Upon their return, Mary suggests that they get married, and is relieved when Norris doesn't immediately say no. The next day, Norris overhears Mary talking to her mother and phones the police, as he is convinced that Mary is mad and that Mary is going to kill him, like she killed her mother.
+The police arrive and bring them both to the station, but Mary is released without charge, as there is no evidence of foul play at the cottage.
+Mary confesses to Norris upon visiting him, that her mother is actually still alive.

+Norris refuses to listen to Mary and rejects her attempts to speak to him thereafter, having been deeply disturbed by his ordeal at the cottage.
+Mary persists with her attempts to stay in Norris's life and they become friends.